Overall Attitudes For Handling Anxiety

 Realize it's just okay to feel anxious

-Feeling anxious doesn't mean you're weak because you're cowardly and you can't control your emotions.
+Feeling anxious doesn't mean you're weak because you're cowardly and can't control your emotions.
 It's okay to be nervous about certain things.
 We all get that way at times.
-If you're starting a new job the next week and you're anxious about it, that's fine.
+If you're starting a new job next week and you're anxious about it, that's fine.
 There's nothing wrong with you for feeling jittery, even though you logically know there isn't anything to be scared of.
 Give yourself permission to be afraid.
 Having this attitude means embracing a contradiction; Anxiety is obviously better if it isn't around, but if it does appear, that's totally acceptable as well.

 Figure out what is important to you in life and go after it regardless of your anxiety

 This is one of the central concepts of Acceptance and Commitment Therapy.
 Take the time to clarify what your goals and values are and then commit to living them out.
 You don't put your life on hold waiting for your anxiety to go away, because that will never happen.
-You accept it will always be there to a degree, but you do what's important to you anyways.
+You accept it will always be there to a degree, but you can do what's important to you anyways.
 Like the point above mentioned, if you're pursuing something you really care about then any nervousness that comes up along the way will be worth it.

 Someone might decide that it's important to them to increase their social circle.
 Maybe they also decided one of their values was trying new things.
-If they get an invitation to go rock climbing with some new people at work, and the thought of it makes them nervous, it'll be easy for them to accept anyways because they can see how it aligns with what they want out of life.
+If they get an invitation to go rock climbing with some co-workers, and the thought of it makes them nervous, it'll be easy for them to go anyways because they can see how it aligns with what they want out of life.
 Or say someone has to give a speech to help raise money for a charity.
 They may not be crazy about public speaking, but they'll do it because it fits with their value of helping other people.
 The anxiety might still come up, but it's put in a totally different context.

 Maybe you've met an anxious person who seems to follow this philosophy.
 They come across as fairly anxious in general, but they get by in life.
 They may even seem oddly comfortable with the fact that they look nervous sometimes, or that they may trip over their words around new people.
 I've even known people to casually tell their friends about how they get so nervous sometimes that they have to throw up, but they just go to the bathroom, do it, and then get back to whatever it is they were doing.